zonca/italianschoolsd-website/site/content/enroll.md

 ## Payment

 Tuition is due in 2 equal payments (on August 27th and January 15th), the preferred payment method is [**Zelle** (free and supported by most US banks)](https://www.zellepay.com/get-started), we also accept checks and credit cards.
+Please make the checks payable to `Italian school of San Diego LLC`, do not forget the LLC.

 Alternatively, we offer a monthly payment plan: